 National Civil Rights Museum

 Located at the Lorraine Hotel in Memphis, TN, the National Civil Rights Museum is built around the site of Rev. Dr. Martin Luther King Jr’s assassination.
-Permanent exhibits include topics on slavery, the Civil War, Reconstruction, the rise of Jim Crow events during the Civil Rights movement that lead to change within America.
+Permanent exhibits include topics on slavery, the Civil War, Reconstruction, the rise of Jim Crow events during the Civil Rights movement that leads to change within America.
 Learn more at CivilRightsMuseum.org

 Negro Leagues Baseball Museum

-Located in Kansas City, MO, The Negro Leagues Baseball Museum showcases story of the founding of the Negro Leagues Baseball during the times of segregation and features more than Jackie Robinson, Willie Mays, Satchel Paige and Hank Aaron.
-Take a tour to see artifacts, photos and statues of Negro League players from the late 1800s to the 1960s.
+Located in Kansas City, MO, The Negro Leagues Baseball Museum showcases the story of the founding of the Negro Leagues Baseball during the times of segregation and features more than Jackie Robinson, Willie Mays, Satchel Paige and Hank Aaron.
+Take a tour to see artifacts, photos, and statues of Negro League players from the late 1800s to the 1960s.
 Learn more at NLBM.com.